 Daily Forecast | The latest from First Alert WRDW/WAGT Meteorologist Mikel Hannah-Harding

-Staying dry and warm through the weekend.
-Rain chances going up next week.
+Staying dry and mild today.
+Rain chances enter the forecast this upcoming week.

-AUGUSTA, Ga.
-(WRDW/WAGT) - The weekend looks dry with above average temperatures continuing today and tomorrow.
-Partly cloudy skies are expected during the day with highs in the low to mid 70s.
-Winds will be out of the west-southwest between 5-10 mph.

-Staying warm Monday with highs back in the mid 70s.
-A front is expected to pass through the region Monday night into Tuesday that should bring the opportunity for a few showers.
+Staying warm tomorrow with highs back in the mid 70s.
+A front is expected to pass through the region tomorrow night into Tuesday bringing with it the opportunity for a few showers.

-Higher rain chances are expected Tuesday through Thursday as an area of low pressure moves through the Southeast.
+Higher rain chances are expected Tuesday and Wednesday as an area of low pressure moves through the Southeast.
 Rain totals look to be over an inch for most of the area between Tuesday and Thursday.
 This will help alleviate drought conditions across the CSRA.
 Lows will be near 50 and highs in the 60s Tuesday through Thursday.
 Keep it here for the latest updates.

 Copyright 2021 WRDW/WAGT.
 All rights reserved.